 D. Fueling at the Intermediate airport is mandatory.
 Fueling will be supervised by the pilot.
-After refueling, the pilot will signal the race official that he/she is ready to start the engine.
+After refueling, the pilot will notify or signal the rally official that he/she is ready to start the engine.
 The race official will then signal the pilot when he/she can start their aircraft engine.
 To save fuel you will not be signaled to start engines until you can proceed directly to the run-up area.

 Maximum allowable time from engine shutdown to engine start at the Intermediate airport will be ONE HOUR.
 This is required due to the FSS Flight Plan filed on your behalf by the Race Committee.
 In the event of mechanical problems or other difficulties which are deemed reasonable by a committee official, additional time will be allowed.
 Please be advised that any extra time on the ground at Intermediate airport may cause you to go "overdue" on your flight plan on file with FSS.

-E. Once impound of the aircraft is completed at Hayward, including refueling, further refueling, or "topping off" fuel tanks, is not permitted (on the day of the Rally) prior to launch without express approval from and supervision by Rally officials.
+E. Once inspection and impound of the aircraft is completed at Hayward, including refueling, further refueling, or "topping off" fuel tanks, is not permitted (on the day of the Rally) prior to launch without express approval from and supervision by Rally officials.
 Authorized Rally officials include the Race Chair, Race Scorer, Statistician, or the Race Starter.